-Total orders for the quarter ended March 31, 2010 were \$14.0 million compared to \$9.4 million for the quarter ended December 31, 2009 and \$3.8 million for the quarter ended March 31, 2009.
-We cannot be certain what the level of our orders or net revenues will be in any future period.
+Total orders for the quarter ended March 31, 2011 were \$13.1 million compared to \$11.7 million for the quarter ended December 31, 2010 and \$14.0 million for the quarter ended March 31, 2010.
+Although the level of demand for our products in any given quarter during 2010 exceeded that which we experienced for the comparable quarter during 2009, we experienced fluctuations in the level of our orders and our net revenues on a sequential quarterly basis during 2010.
+Although it currently appears that demand within the ATE industry remains strong, we cannot be certain what the level of our orders or net revenues will be in any future period for any of our product segments and we may experience fluctuations in the level of our sequential quarterly net revenues as 2011 progresses.